-The fee varies from one university to another university but the total average fee of this course is INR 3 Lakhs.
+The fee varies from one university to another university but the total average fee for this course is INR 3 Lakhs.

 Syllabus of BSc Aviation:-

-The Syllabus might change slightly from one university to other but the core topics remain the same.
+The Syllabus might change slightly from one university to another but the core topics remain the same.
 Below is the Year wise syllabus of the Course.